kragen/derctuo/markdown/scribal-basic.md

-I think the unification of strings with numbers as done in Perl, the Bourne shell, and Tcl is a significant improvement in usability, especially for novices, and worth keeping, although it undermines Scribal Basic's claim to be a Basic.
-Awk and JS also try to do this, but they do it by guessing when something is supposed to be a number and when it's not, and there are some operations that handle the two differently, notably comparisons and, in JS, `+`.
+I think the unification of strings with numbers as done in Perl, the Bourne shell, and Tcl is a significant improvement in usability, especially for novices, and worth keeping, although it undermines Scribal Basic’s claim to be a Basic.
+Awk and JS also try to do this, but they do it by guessing when something is supposed to be a number and when it’s not, and there are some operations that handle the two differently, notably comparisons and, in JS, `+`.
 I think this is a mistake.

-I also think built-in hash tables (as in awk, Perl, Tcl, Lua, and JS) improve usability a lot, even without being first-class values, as they aren't in Tcl, Perl 4, and awk.
+I also think built-in hash tables (as in awk, Perl, Tcl, Lua, and JS) improve usability a lot, even without being first-class values, as they aren’t in Tcl, Perl 4, and awk.

 The possibility of passing a nonexistent hash table entry as an argument by reference as an argument suggests a lurking danger of autovivification.
-This can be ameliorated by not making hash tables first-class values, so the question of what to do when reading a("foo")("bar") doesn't arise, and by adopting the Lua convention for
+This can be ameliorated by not making hash tables first-class values, so the question of what to do when reading a("foo")("bar") doesn’t arise, and by adopting the Lua convention for
 existence: a nonexistent hash-table entry is indistinguishable from one to which nil has been assigned.
 This is bug-prone but probably better than the alternatives in this context.

-This way, if someone says `foo bar["baz"]` and bar doesn't have "baz" in it yet, we can safely insert a nil at "baz" into the hash table `bar` before invoking `foo` with a pointer to that nil, which it can then set to something else if it wants.
+This way, if someone says `foo bar["baz"]` and bar doesn’t have “baz” in it yet, we can safely insert a nil at “baz” into the hash table `bar` before invoking `foo` with a pointer to that nil, which it can then set to something else if it wants.
 However, this pretty picture is complicated by the possibility of needing to rehash the table to expand it before `foo` attempts to mutate it.

-This can be avoided, rustily, if it's impossible to insert anything else into `bar` in the meantime, for example because no other reference to `bar` is passed to `foo` or used by a block argument of `foo`.
+This can be avoided, rustily, if it’s impossible to insert anything else into `bar` in the meantime, for example because no other reference to `bar` is passed to `foo` or used by a block argument of `foo`.
 Alternatively, we could pass in a writing thunk rather than a